DeeEmm/Marlin-CNC-Pendant/README.md

 ## Project Goals
 ###

-Universal pendant / jogwheel / handwheel interface that interfaces to standard Marlin codebase
+Universal pendant / jogwheel / handwheel interface that interfaces to standard Marlin codebase using the joystick function

 ## Project Status
 ###

-The project is currently in Alpha stage
+- The project is currently in Alpha stage
+- Code compiles and works but needs validation
+- Speed control and zero points need defining and testing

 ## Usage / Getting started
 ###

+- Compile and upload to an Arduino nano
+- Connect wiring according to pin connections in configuration.h

 ## BOM
 ###

+- Arduino Nano
+- X,Y,Z selector switch
+- 1x,10x,100x selector switch
+- Encoder jogwheel
+- OR MPG jogwheel pendant

 ## License
 ###